the-argus/audio-plugins-nix/README.md

 A nix flake providing a home-manager module for VST emulation with yabridge, and a set of packaged audio plugins.

+## WARNING

+These are very proprietary plugins that I'm packaging, and they don't typically allow hosting the plugins yourself.
+As a result, the download source is often an unstable link.
+You may encounter incorrect hash errors for certain plugins, or find that others fail to download altogether (Ferric-TDS is, horrifically, downloaded from a *google drive* link).

 ## example usage

 ``flake.nix``: